RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/advanced-service-mesh-dev.md

 ---

-Before moving on, stop the traffic generator by executing the following commands in CodeReady Workspace `Terminal`:
+Before moving on, stop the traffic generator by executing the following commands in CodeReady Workspaces `Terminal`:

 `for i in {1..50} ; do kill %${i} ; done`